MGS-Developers/mgs-mun/src/markdown/committees/disec-2.md

 - Does the Taliban have Jurisdiction over Afghan airspace?

 - What agreements, which all sides would agree too, can be reached?

+> All resolutions must be emailed to hill-aspinallp-y16@mgs.org before 23.59 on Friday 10th December.
+Please put your country and issue within the subject line.